 March 14, 2017

-AURA is an all-volunteer grassroots urbanist organization focused on building an Austin for everyone by improving land use and transportation through policy analysis, public involvement, and political engagement.
+AURA is an all-volunteer grassroots an advocate or expert in city planning.
+Can imply a "new urbanist", which is an advocate of "new urbanism". organization focused on building an Austin for everyone by improving land use and transportation through policy analysis, public involvement, and political engagement.

 While our members are still dissecting the initial CodeNEXT draft, we applaud City of Austin staff and consultants for a thorough community-engagement schedule.
 A robust city dialogue is imperative to realize the sustainable, compact, and connected city the Imagine Austin Comprehensive Plan envisions.
 “Change isn’t easy,” Imagine Austin reminds us, “however, the potential rewards will outweigh the discomforts.”
 To reaffirm the priorities vetted by Imagine Austin’s 30,000 hours of community engagement, an open dialogue around the benefits of Imagine Austin’s bold vision is critical.